Taxation, Master of Science

 Earn Your Degree Online

-Pursue your St. John’s degree entirely on your computer.
-Our fully accredited Online Learning programs uphold the same high- quality academic standards that students experience on campus while allowing the convenience of taking courses electronically.
+Pursue your St. John’s M.S.T. degree entirely online.
+Our fully accredited Online Learning programs uphold the same high- quality academic standards that students experience on campus while allowing the convenience of taking courses electronically and asynchronously.
 Professors deliver lectures and post assignments via Blackboard, our electronic course management system.
 Students use it to attend virtual classes, share documents, take exams, and exchange ideas with faculty and classmates.

 A Full Academic Experience

 You also enjoy the outstanding resources available to all St. John’s students, including: